 Our hours are Monday – Friday 10 – 12

-The city areas Islands Brygge, City, Nørrebro, Østerbro, Vesterbro and Frederiksberg are therefore affected by traffic alterations and parking limitations or bans throughout the day (closure of Islands Brygge starts Saturday, read more below).
+The city areas Islands Brygge, City, Nørrebro, Østerbro, Vesterbro and Frederiksberg are therefore affected by traffic alterations and parking limitations or bans throughout the day (closure of Islands Brygge starts on Saturday, read more below).

-It will be possible to get across the city on Sunday May 17, however, please be sure to allow extra time for queuing or redirections.
+It will be possible to get across the city on race day, however, please be sure to allow extra time for queuing or redirections.
 We recommend that you read through the below information thoroughly in planning your route through Copenhagen on race day.

 |See the course map with traffic information here|